xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/pid.md

 drive_controller = PID(0.07, 0.001, 0.002, time, encoder)
 turn_controller = PID(0.2, 0.002, 0.015, time, gyro)

-# we want to stay at the 0° angle and drive 10 meters
+# we want to stay at the 0° angle and drive 10 meters at the same time
 turn_controller.set_goal(0)
 drive_controller.set_goal(10)